oneapi-src/oneTBB/INSTALL.md

 ## Prerequisites

    - Configure and build the system.
 To work with build configurations, see [Build System Description](cmake\README.md).
-   - Make sure you have installed CMake version 3.1 (or newer) on your system.
-The project uses CMake build configuration.
+   - Make sure you have installed CMake version 3.1 (or newer) on your system. oneTBB uses CMake build configuration.

 ## Configure oneTB